meet1010/Food-ordering-system/README.md

 •	If customer is satisfied with the summary, just type 'order' to make the final order to particular restaurant or any food shop.

-•	For the customers, who decide to buy food offline, can select the time to arrive so that they can eat food which is just made and avoid getting it rotten.

 ## Other
-•	Food selection is limited and it is for the given restaurants.
+•	Food selection is limited and it is for the given restaurants named "Foodela".

 •	Payment and delivery system is not included